37 Metaphors for Lost with Meaning and Examples

 Examples in Context:

-• “He searched for answers, but felt as though he were lost in the dark.”
+• “He searched for answers, but was lost in the dark.”

 • “She had no idea where she was going, lost in the dark of her doubts.”